 For those who wish to shop for handicrafts, you will find the Chiang Mai night market has some of the best options in the country for locally made items.
 In fact, it remains one of my favorite markets in all of Asia, with the Siem Reap night market being a close competitor for first place.

 The temple on top of nearby Doi Suthep mountain offers stunning views of the city from the top and is a beautiful temple in its own right.

 If you have some time on your way to Chiang Mai, you can visit the three ancient capitals of Thailand: Ayutthaya, Lopburi and Sukhothai.
 This “capital tour” offers a unique way to experience rural Thai life and learn more about ancient Thailand.

 The beaches of Southern Thailand are some of the most beautiful in the world.
-Phuket is the most popular destination in the south with great beaches, amazing activities and nightlife.
+Phuket is the most popular destination in the south with great beaches, amazing activities and a bumping nightlife.